How to Stop Comfort Eating and Turn to God Instead

 While there may seem to be little connection between this woman and those of us who turn to food for comfort, we have more in common than we might first realize: We are turning to the wrong cisterns to fulfill our thirst.
 These cisterns fail to satisfy in a lasting way.

-It is time to leave our old water jars at the well and encounter the living water that permanently satisfies.
+Perhaps it is time to leave our old water jars at the well and encounter the living water that satisfies.

 Practical Ways to Stop Comfort Eating

 I know what you might be thinking: This is all very nice and spiritual, but I need practical help.
-I need to know how to get free from this snare of eating for comfort.
-Let’s look at some practical ways to walk away from comfort and escapist eating and not turn back.
+I need to know how to stop eating my feelings!

 2. Fast from thinking about yourself.